funkshelper/woodcoin-historical/doc/readme-qt.rst

 	brew update
 	brew install boost miniupnpc openssl berkeley-db4

-- If using HomeBrew,  edit `litecoin-qt.pro` to account for library location differences.
+- If using HomeBrew,  edit `woodcoin-qt.pro` to account for library location differences.
 There's a diff in `contrib/homebrew/bitcoin-qt-pro.patch` that shows what you need to change, or you can just patch by doing

-        patch -p1 < contrib/homebrew/bitcoin.qt.pro.patch
+        patch -p1 < contrib/homebrew/woodcoin.qt.pro.patch

 - Open the litecoin-qt.pro file in Qt Creator and build as normal (cmd-B)